 At Sailing Whitsundays, we pride ourselves in being one of the leading experts on the region, and being locals we have collectively been on every tour, so we can recommend the perfect experience, based on our own!
-We have seasoned agents online available to answer any questions you have 24/7, and will not be beaten on price.
+We have seasoned agents online available to answer any questions you have, and can promise you will not be beaten on price.
 You can also free call us anywhere in Australia on 1 800 550 751.
 Choose to Holiday Here This Year - You won’t regret it!

 For more information on how you can help out bushfire affected communities, click here.